fairnessforensics/wiggum/README.rst

   import wiggum as wg

-Installing makes the flask app for interactive vizualization in browser available as a command line tool.
+Installing makes the flask app for interactive visualization in browser available as a command line tool.
 To run the app:

 .. code-block:: bash

-  wiggum_app-app
+  wiggum_-app